zxul767/lox/challenges.md

      | NUMBER
 ```

-**Produce a gammar that matches the same language but doesn't use any of that notational sugar.**
+**Produce a game that matches the same language but doesn't use any of that notational sugar.**

 **Bonus: What kind of expression does this bit of grammar encode?**